hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ### Maximum HOP length

 You can use more than one node as an intermediary, with a maximum of three.
-The HOPR network will only select 3-HOP paths when you use automatic pathing, all longer paths will not be considered and will also fail in manual path selection.
+The HOPR network will only select 3-HOP paths when you use automatic pathing; all longer paths will not be considered and will also fail in manual path selection.

-Longer paths require more information to be stored in packet headers, which make them distinguishable from normal relays.
+Longer paths require more information to be stored in packet headers, which makes them distinguishable from standard relays.
 This is information HOPR would rather not broadcast to malicious actors.

-For similar reasons 0-HOP, 1-HOP and 2-HOP paths are discouraged in manual path selection but for the purpose of this walkthrough, they are fine.
+For similar reasons, 0-HOP, 1-HOP and 2-HOP paths are discouraged in manual path selection, but for this walkthrough, they are fine.

 ### Send a 2-HOP message

 Now let’s try and send a 2-HOP message.
-For this to work, every node in the path must have a channel open with the next node in the path, with the exception of the last channel to the receiver.
+For this to work, every node in the path must have a channel open with the next node in the path, excluding the last channel to the receiver.

 So a 2-HOP message to yourself through Bob and Alice: me → Bob → Alice → me would require channels to be open from me → Bob & Bob → Alice (me → Bob → Alice).
 The final channel from Alice → me is optional.